 Michael Shermer: Oh, all the cancer quackery for example.
 People that they claim they have cures for cancer, and they have websites with testimonials, and they have charts and graphs, and it looks like they have scientific evidence that their particular thing, whatever it is, the extract of seaweed, or some weird concoction that they’ve made, not approved by any medical associations, and you have to go to the Philippines or something to get the treatment.
 But when you look into it you see there is no clinical trials, there’s no epidemiological studies, there’s no control group, experimental group comparisons, and the concoction or treatment they’re using has never been tested, that sort of thing I would then say “Yep, that’s pseudoscience”.
 Astrology is pseudoscience.
 Astronomy is science.
 The SETI community, the search for extraterrestrial intelligence, these are astronomers and physicists looking for signals from space to indicate that intelligent beings are out there somewhere, that’s science.
 The whole UFO community, that’s pseudoscience.
 They claim they have evidence, but they don’t.
 So those are just a few.
 I mean, pretty much every issue of skeptic deals with this issue, this demarcation between science and pseudoscience.

-Michael Frank: Should we automatically and reflexively dismiss anything of a pseudoscientific nature, or anything for which there is no evidence?
+Michael Frank: Should we automatically and reflexively dismiss anything for which there is no evidence?
 Is that the benchmark?
 We don’t believe if there is no evidence full stop?

 Michael Shermer: Yes.
 Well, okay, so it starts out by you give me the claim and I’ll just simply ask.
 I mean the default position is I’m skeptical.
 And the reason for that is because most new ideas that people come up with are wrong.
 And that includes scientists.
 I mean when you actually work in science, mostly what scientists are doing at the beginning of a research project is they’re just spitballing ideas.
 Could be this, could be that, you know, they sit around and think of like a dozen different explanations and then they start to test them and weed them out one by one, and the last one standing is the least likely to be false or the most likely to be true.
 There’s no truth in science with a capital “T”.
 We could always be wrong.
 The theory of evolution might be wrong.
 The germ theory of disease might be wrong.
 The Big Bang theory of the universe might be wrong.
 You know, it’s possible.
 I mean those examples are very doubtful because there’s so much evidence, but we would never say for sure it can’t be wrong.